individual-ice-cream-cake-featured image

 Step 6: Add the Ice Cream to the Top

 Next, I began adding my extra creamy Breyers vanilla ice cream.
-Using a drinking glass to press the ice cream slightly to flatten it.
-Continue adding extra ice cream until filled to the top.
-Also, smooth with the back of a small spoon.
+Use a drinking glass to press the ice cream slightly to flatten it.
+Continue adding extra ice cream until the mini ice cakes are full.
+Also, smooth the extra ice cream with the back of a small spoon.

-Incidentally, if you are using vanilla ice cream I highly recommend this version.
+If you are using vanilla ice cream, I highly recommend this version.
 It’s so creamy and Delicious!

 Breyers extra creamy ice cream.